samutamm/easemesh/docs/user-manual.md

 > AccessLog reference: https://github.com/megaease/easemesh-api/blob/master/v1alpha1/meshmodel.md#easemesh.v1alpha1.ObservabilityMetrics

-2. Checking the web console for your mesh service's HTTP log
+2. You can now check the web console's `Access` tab for your mesh service's HTTP log

 ![access log](../imgs/accesslog.png)

-#### Turn-off Log
+#### Turn off Log
 1. For disabling access logging for one mesh service, find the `access` section, then turn off its switch.
 For example, to shut down one mesh service's HTTP APIs' logging, you can modify YAML as bellow and apply it

 ```yaml